bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-version-profiles-python.md

     export AZURE_RESOURCE_LOCATION={your AzureStack Resource location}
     ```

-8. Bu örneği çalıştırmak için, Ubuntu 16,04-LTS ve WindowsServer 2012-R2-DataCenter görüntülerinin Azure Stack marketi 'nde mevcut olması gerekir.
-Bu görüntüler [Azure 'dan indirilebilir](../operator/azure-stack-download-azure-marketplace-item.md)ya da [Platform görüntü deposuna](../operator/azure-stack-add-vm-image.md)eklenebilir.
+8. To run this sample, Ubuntu 16.04-LTS and WindowsServer 2012-R2-DataCenter images must be present in the Azure Stack Marketplace.
+These images can be either [downloaded from Azure](../operator/azure-stack-download-azure-marketplace-item.md), or added to the [platform image repository](../operator/azure-stack-add-vm-image.md).

 9. Örneği çalıştırın: